Ninety percent of my game is mental. It’s my concentration that has gotten me this far.

 Begin by sitting in a quiet place with no external distractions.
 Take a moment to settle your mind and clear your thoughts.
 Nothing else should matter but this very moment.

-The more often you practice focused meditation, the easier it will be to concentrate for extended periods at a time on the tasks and activities you are working on.
+The more often you practice focused meditation, the easier it will be to concentrate for extended periods of time on the task at hand.

 Practice Recollecting Fine Details

-One of the more effective ways to improve your ability to concentrate can be done anywhere and at anytime.
+One of the more useful methods for improving your ability to concentrate can be done anywhere and at any time.

 These simple concentration exercises will help you to become more mindful of your surroundings as you go about your day.

-In the end it’s all about doing something that moves us away from the norm, and away from the day-to-day habits and routines that we are just all too familiar with.
-In many ways, it’s essentially about simply challenging yourself to do things differently — pushing yourself outside your comfort zone and adopting a beginner’s mindset.
-That is the way to improve your concentration.
+In the end, it’s all about doing something that moves us away from the norm, and away from the day-to-day habits and routines that we’re just all too familiar with.

 Time to Assimilate these Concepts